 Gigantesque (75 days) This rare Russian variety was originally from the Ukraine.
 The regular-leaf plants produce a heavy yield of 1-2 lb orange-red, beefsteak tomatoes with a meaty flesh with very few seeds and a wonderful robust flavour.
 Indeterminate.

-Grightmire’s Pride (65 days) A large, early, meaty, low seed, low acid fruit with good taste.
+SOLD OUT Grightmire’s Pride (65 days) A large, early, meaty, low seed, low acid fruit with good taste.
 Indeterminate.

-Harbinger (55-60 days) Terrific flavour, reliable, lots per plant of medium-sized, thin-skinned fruit.
+SOLD OUT Harbinger (55-60 days) Terrific flavour, reliable, lots per plant of medium-sized, thin-skinned fruit.
 Introduced 1910.
 Does well in cool areas.
 Indeterminate.